Automate Start/Stop EC2 Instance Scheduling Based on Tags

 Create CloudWatch Log Group for both Lambda functions

-2. Choose Actions, and then choose to Create log group.
+2. Choose to Create log group after choosing Actions.

-3. Enter a name for the log group, and then choose to Create log group.
+3. After providing a name for the log group, select Create log group.

 Log group details